lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 It had particular implications for the real numbers.
 While [Martin-Löf type theory](https://www.jstor.org/stable/37448) was recognisably an intuitionistic formalism, that's not so clear for Rocq.
-And yet, paper after paper mentioned "constructive proof" in contexts that were irrelevant and sometimes nonsensical.
+And yet, paper after paper mentioned "constructive proof" where it was irrelevant and sometimes nonsensical.
 This obsession hindered the application of Rocq to mathematics, leaving the field to Lean.